tuffacton/my-portfolio/README.md

-# my-portfolio
+# Nic Acton's Portfolio

-A Cloud Guru React Portfolio example
+This is an example portfolio using AWS tech and React.js.